 After breakfast, we set off to explore port wine country along the Douro River.
 The first detailed account of port production came from Englishmen in 1678 after they visited the Abbot of Lamego, a vicar and vitner who served them red wine fortified with brandy.
 The visitors described it as “very agreeable, sweetish, and extremely smooth,” and purchased the Abbot’s entire stock to ship to England, where it was a sensation in their circles.
 The Abbot’s wine, and port made similarly in the region, became a commodity.
 By the middle of the next century, it was a formally protected wine with a Designation of Origin to control quality (and not, as legend has it, the creation of British sailors spiking wine with brandy to make it last longer).

 Today, port wine exclusively originates on the terraced vineyards that rise up alongside the Douro on quintas (wine farms).
 We’ll visit a quinta today and trace the path of port from grape to glass.
-We’ll also enjoy a cooking class to make some local specialties to pair with the wine.

 This morning, we’ll travel west to coastal Porto.
 Established two millennia ago, it is one of the oldest cities in Europe, and is the settlement that gave Portugal its name (when the town was known as Portus Cale in the ninth century).
 In the 14th and 15th centuries, when Portuguese sailors were the world’s leading explorers, the city was the launchpad for myriad journeys.